niemopen/niem-naming-design-rules/ndr6src.md

 **Rule 7-8:** Name of code list datatypes || A [code list datatype](#def) MUST have a name ending in "CodeType" or "CodeSimpleType"; all other Datatype components MUST NOT.
 (N5R 10-17,10-18)

-The component representing a [code list](#def) is usually a Datatype.
-However, when the XSD represenation of a code list includes attributes, it is a Class.
+The component representing a [code list](#def) is usually a Datatype object.
+However, when the XSD represenation of a code list includes attributes, it is a Class object.

 #### 7.1.1.3 Rules for names of Property components